Alliedium/awesome-nexus/README.md

 </details>

-# Apt repositories for Debian
+# APT repositories for Debian

 <details>
-<summary><h4>Setup Proxy Apt repository</h4></summary>
+<summary><h4>Setup Proxy APT repository</h4></summary>

 #

-Go to "server administration and configuration" section -> Choose "repositories" option on the left sidebar, then click "create repository" button at the very top of the screen -> Choose "apt (proxy)" type
+Go to "server administration and configuration" section -> Choose "repositories" option on the left sidebar, then click "create repository" button at the very top of the screen -> Choose "APT (proxy)" type

 1) Provide the name of proxy